 In cases of failure, the student may retake a maximum of four of the examinations during the week that the faculty are on campus for preparation week in August.
-If the student fails the second attempt, they must retake the seminar; but no additional time in the program is allowed.
+If the student fails the second attempt, he or she must retake the seminar; but no additional time in the program is allowed.